≡ Menu

 Investor Takeaway

-Compared to new stores and service locations, Tesla’s mobile service fleet is easier to maintain and requires less capital to operate.
-More importantly, they cover a greater area than stores and service centers, usually fixed to a location.
+Tesla’s mobile service fleet is easier to maintain and requires less capital to operate compared to new store and service locations.

-In summary, Tesla’s infrastructure, including Supercharger stations, mobile service fleets, stores, and service locations, is experiencing substantial growth.
-This growth in infrastructure is a positive indication of the company’s strong business prospects.
+In summary, Tesla’s infrastructure, including Supercharger stations, mobile service fleets, stores, and service locations, is crucial for the company’s operations and growth.

 Back To Table Of Contents